Ynn/selfstar/exercises/follow-me.md

 Your manager will understand (more) "high level goals" such as "High Illuminance", "Medium Illuminance", "Low Illuminance" and configure the number of lights accordingly.

-For begining the interpretation of these goals into according configuration will be hard-coded and hardwired.
-Of course, this manager is not smart (the manager acts more like an administration wrapper) and the raise of abstraction is limited, but it will show you the basics steps to separate the concerns of your application configuration with the management of more abstract administration goals.

 Create a new project "follow.me.manager" and add a main component FollowMeManager.
-The implementation class should be nammed FollowMeManager.java and put into the **org.example.follow.me.manager.impl** package.
+The implementation class should be named FollowMeManager.java and put into the **org.example.follow.me.manager.impl** package.

 Import the package org.example.follow.me.configuration as explained in the [using multiple bundles](http://local.self-star.net:8888/article/for-beginners/multiple-bundles) tutorial.

-Add the dependency to the FollowMeConfiguration configuration and write a manager so that the number of lights is adjusting depending on a targetted goal.
+Add the dependency to the FollowMeConfiguration configuration and write a manager so that the number of lights is adjusted depending on a targeted goal.

+For beginning the interpretation of these goals into according configuration will be hard-coded and hardwired.
 You can use the following hard-coded values :

 {code lang="java"}